-Now we’ll take the trail less travelled.
-Consider this scenario:
+Now we’ll take the trail less traveled.
+Consider how we engage with new firms:

 You’ve been reading some of our thought leadership, we’re on your radar and you reach out to us about having a conversation.

 First off, we ask you for a bit of background information.
 We send you our short “Fit Form”.
-If we think we can move the needle for your firm, we’ll set up a call and we’ll talk about our process which always begins with Game Planning.
+If we think we can help (a good fit), we’ll set up a call and have a conversation about your business and about how our framework and process might help you realize your potential.
 (Conversely, if we don’t think it’s a fit, we’ll save you a heck of a lot of time doing that getting-to-know-you song and dance.)

-Game Planning is our first mini-project together.
-It’s our structured process whereby we lead you and your team through a Discovery Session, we assess and score your current digital marketing against a set of criteria in each area of our Quarterback Framework and we do some digging into what your competitors are doing and what your ideal customers are saying out there in the wild.
+We call this process Game Planning.
+Think of it as our first project together.
+At Quarterback it’s a structured process whereby we lead you and your team through a Discovery Session, we assess and score your current digital marketing against a set of criteria in each area of our Quarterback Framework and we do some digging into what your competitors are doing and what your ideal customers are saying out there in the wild.

-It provides both a diagnosis and the formulation of your Game Plan.
+It provides both a diagnosis, often exposing issues you don’t know you have and provides the path forward, your Game Plan.
 It explains the destination, so you and your team get the strategy and set of priorities that become the roadmap that leads there.
 It brings all elements of your marketing out of their silos so you allocate your resources efficiently and in concert with one another.

 Here’s why Game Planning makes sense:

-- It de-risks your investment by allowing you to know if you’re going to like working with us — without committing to a multi-month engagement.
+- It de-risks your investment by allowing you to know if you’re going to like working the agency — without committing to a multi-month engagement.

 - You get the kind of result a typical proposal could never produce — one that doesn’t kick everything off on false pretenses.

-- It removes the creative shackles that come with RFPs and allows us to introduce ideas you didn’t know were possible.
+- It removes the creative shackles that come with RFPs and allows the agency to introduce ideas you didn’t know were possible.

-- It allows us to make the value case based on real metrics like subscribers, conversion rates, sales-ready-leads or average sale value and lifetime value to justify your investment in us.
+- It allows firms like ours to make the value case based on real metrics like subscribers, conversion rates, sales-ready-leads or average sale value and lifetime value to justify your investment in us.